How to Chill Out about a visit to the Vet.

 Taking A New Look At Animal Hospital Design

-I believe the last statistic I heard was that over 50% of pet owners believe their pets are somewhat or very stressed out by going to the Veterinarian.
-That is actually lower than I thought it would be.
-However there is a long overdue movement in the practice of Veterinary Medicine.
-You may have heard recently about something called Fear Free.
-This is a program founded several years ago by Dr. Marty Becker, which encompasses all aspects of veterinary care.
-Essentially the program and the initiative shines a spotlight on the emotional and psychiatric well being of the animals, in addition to the typical physical health.
+I believe the last statistic I heard was that more than 50% of pet owners believe their pets are somewhat or very stressed by visiting the veterinarian.
+That figure is actually lower than I expected.
+Fortunately, there has been a long-overdue shift in the practice of veterinary medicine.
+You may have heard of something called Fear Free, a program founded several years ago by Dr. Marty Becker that addresses all aspects of veterinary care.
+At its core, the program shines a spotlight on the emotional and behavioral well-being of animals, and thoughtful animal hospital design can play an important role in supporting that goal.

 Veterinary Architects Design Influence